-We can manage risk with the proper training and by making sure a job site is up to code.
-We all know that we need safety training, first-aid kits on site, and insurance so that we're covered if something does happen, but we often overlook safety when making new hires.
+We can manage risk with proper training and by making sure a job site is up to code.
+We all know we need safety training, first-aid kits on site, and insurance so that we're covered if something does happen, but we often overlook safety when making new hires.
+For contractors looking for coverage specific to the trade, consider options like Residential Construction Insurance.

 Some people are more accident-prone than others.
-These people might be very talented in any number of ways.
-They might have a promising future ahead of them working from home or joining a sales team, but construction isn't for everyone.
-Here's what you're looking for if you're hoping to avoiding hiring accident-prone employees:
+These people might be very talented in other areas, and they might have a promising future working from home or joining a sales team, but construction isn't for everyone.
+Here's what to look for if you want to avoid hiring accident-prone employees.

 Morning People